-For a child with an individualized education program (IEP), the clinicians (e.g. speech pathologist, social worker, occupational therapist, art therapist), at Cove School create related service logs that record the type of related services administered under the child's IEP and the minutes of each type of related service that has been administered.
+For a student with an individualized education program (IEP), the clinicians (e.g., speech pathologist, social worker, occupational therapist) at Cove Career Center use related service logs to record the type of related services administered under the child's IEP and the minutes of each type of related service that has been administered.
 A copy of the related service log will be available to the child's parent/guardian at the annual review of the child's IEP and at any other time upon request.